profanity-im/profanity-plugins/README.md

 Plugin support for Profanity is currently in development at the `plugins` branch.

-Currently supported languages for writing plugins are C, Python, Ruby and Lua.
+Supported languages for writing plugins are C, Python, Ruby and Lua.

 ![alt tag](http://www.profanity.im/cricket.png)